josbeir/cakephp-docs-md/docs/3/en/appendices/3-7-migration-guide.md

 - `FormHelper` now supports a `confirmJs` template variable which allows the javascript snippet generated for confirmation boxes to be customized.
 - `FormHelper` now has a `autoSetCustomValidity` option for setting HTML5 validity messages from custom validation messages.
-See: [html5-validity-messages](#html5-validity-messages)
+See: [Html5 Validity Messages](#html5-validity-messages)
 - `ViewBuilder` had `setVar()`, `setVars()`, `getVar()`, `getVars()` and `hasVar()` added.
 These methods will replace the public `viewVars` property defined in `ViewVarsTrait`.